shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 The product has various `many-to-many` associations.
 This type of association is a link between the records.
 Examples are the `properties` and `categories` of a product.

-For assigning several `properties` and `categories` this is an exemplary payload:
+For assigning several `properties` and `categories`, this is an exemplary payload:

 ```javascript
 {